grafana/loki/docs/sources/operations/loki-canary.md

 it will query every minute (default `spot-check-query-rate` interval is 1m), so be aware of the query load this can put on Loki if you have a lot of canaries.

-__NOTE:__ if you are using `out-of-order-percentage` to test ingestion of out of order log lines be sure not to set the two out of order time range flags too far in the past.
+__NOTE:__ if you are using `out-of-order-percentage` to test ingestion of out-of-order log lines be sure not to set the two out of order time range flags too far in the past.
 The defaults are already enough to test this functionality properly, and setting them too far in the past can cause issues with the spot check test.

-When using `out-of-order-percentage` you also need to make use of pipeline stages in your promtail config in order to set the timestamps correctly as the logs are pushed to Loki.
+When using `out-of-order-percentage`, you also need to make use of pipeline stages in your Promtail configuration in order to set the timestamps correctly as the logs are pushed to Loki.
 The `client/promtail/pipelines` docs have examples of how to do this.

 #### Metric Test